Leonard Patrick

 Leonard "Lenny" Patrick (October 6, 1913 – March 1, 2006) was Jewish-American organized crime figure affiliated with the Italian-American Chicago Outfit.
-Patrick was involved in bookmaking and extortion and later a government informant.
+Along with his partner David Yaras, he was one of the most active of the organized crime hitmen during the 1940s till the 1960s.
+Together with Yaras, he rose to become the leader of Jewish organized crime in Chicago.
+Patrick was involved in bookmaking and extortion, later becoming the highest-ranking organized crime informant in Chicago up until that time.